heremaps/here-aaa-java-sdk/README.md

 Introduction
 ============
 This repository contains the complete source code for the here-aaa-sdk project.
 Basic technical information is contained in this file.

-This project is maintained by the HERE Authentication, Authorization, and Accounting team.
+This project is maintained by the HERE Identity and Access Management team.
 For questions contact HERE_ACCOUNT_SUPPORT@here.com.

 Deliverables